SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

     ./Setup.bat

-This will download a lot of dependencies used by Unreal engine and perform some setup tasks. *If you see an error about remote server returned error or 403 / Forbidden then you may not have properly applied the Commit.gitdeps.xml fix above.*
+This will download a lot of dependencies used by Unreal engine and perform some setup tasks.

 Now do: